jamesctucker/Fantastic-Front-End-Toolbox/README.md

 </p>

 <div class="nav">

+## About

+This is the list of resources I wish I had when I first started learning web development.

 ## Contribute

 Have a tool or resource that you love and think would be helpful to others?
 Just send a Pull Request with the details!
 Please follow the simple [Contribution Guidelines](https://github.com/jamesctucker/Fantastic-Front-End-Toolbox/blob/master/Contribution-Guidelines.md).
 Can't wait to see your suggestions!